julien-jacob/wplingua/readme.txt

 12. SEO-Friendly: wpLingua add the HTML code needed for your translated pages to be indexed by search engines.

 == Changelog ==

+= 2.3.4 =

+* Admin notice - Update incompatibility check method:
+ * For multisite
+ * For plugins
+* Admin notice - New incompatibility check:
+ * WordPress installed in sub folder
+ * PHP Version under 7.4
+* readme.txt: Put only the latest changelogs and add a link to the GitHub releases page for older changelogs.

 = 2.3.3 =